-We have audited the consolidated financial statements of Blackstone European Property Income Fund SICAV and Blackstone European Property Income Fund (Master) FCP, together referred to as "the Group", which comprise the consolidated statement of financial position as at 31 December 2024 and the consolidated statements of comprehensive income, changes in amounts attributable to shareholders, and cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information and other explanatory information.
+We have audited the consolidated financial statements of Blackstone European Property Income Fund SICAV and Blackstone European Property Income Fund (Master) FCP, together referred to as "the Group", which comprise the consolidated statement of financial position, as of December 31, 2024, and the consolidated statements of comprehensive income, changes in amounts attributable to shareholders, and cash flows for the year then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements give a true and fair view of the financial position of the Group as at 31 December 2024, and of its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards as adopted by the European Union.
+In our opinion, the accompanying consolidated financial statements give a true and fair view of the financial position of the Group as of December 31, 2024, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted in the European Union.